 Now living in Austin, Texas, Chris can be found performing regularly with ‘Eastern Soul’ artist Nagavalli, originally from Mumbai, whose music intersperses elements of Indian ragas, rock, jazz, electronica, rap and soul.

-Today, Chris teaches at the Northwest School of Music, superior drums, piano, voice, violin and guitar lessons in Austin, Cedar Park and Leander, Texas.Back to Classes & Teachers>
+Today, Chris teaches at the Northwest School of Music, superior drums, piano, voice, violin and guitar lessons in Austin, Cedar Park, Texas.Back to Classes & Teachers>